jaab/react-gemini-vision-app/README.md

 ## Setup and Running the Project
 1. Clone the Repository

 bash

 Copy code

 git clone https://github.com/jaab/react-gemini-vision-app.git

 cd react-gemini-vision-app

 2. Install Dependencies

 Navigate to the project directory and install the required dependencies:

 bash

 Copy code

 npm install

-3. Set Up Environment Variables
+3. Set Up Environment Variable

 Create a .env file in the root directory and add your Google API key:

 plaintext

 Copy code

 GOOGLE_API_KEY=your_google_api_key_here

 4. Run the Project

 Start the Express.js server:

 ## bash

 Copy code

 npm run start:backend

 In another terminal window, start the React development server:

 ## bash

 Copy code

 npm run start:frontend

 Navigate to http://localhost:3000 in your browser to use the application.

 ## Additional Notes
 Image Upload: Ensure that the public directory exists in the root of your project for storing uploaded images.

 Error Handling: If the AI service fails to analyze the image, an appropriate error message will be displayed.

 Contributing
 Contributions are welcome!
 To contribute:

 ## Forking the Repository

 Fork the repository.

 Create a new branch (git checkout -b feature/your-feature-name).

 Make your changes.

 Commit your changes (git commit -m 'Add some feature').

 Push to the branch (git push origin feature/your-feature-name).